WARNING: for the app to work properly you might need to restart the system.

 - [Fixed] Safari inability to connect to some websites with IPv6 network configuration. #10

 - Added function to send a report in case of an unexpected Adguard shutdown.

 - Added tutorial screen at Adguard first launch.

 - Added OCSP Stapling support.

-- Improved root certificate installation method for Mozilla-based browsers.
+- Improved way of root certificate installation into Mozilla-based browsers.